|Literary Masters, Inc.

 Behind her ebony eyes was a scene of youthful exuberance and love.
 Sunlight danced through the

-swaying Crape Myrtle trees on her front lawn and his voice came to her soft as a summer breeze.
-He
+swaying Crape Myrtle trees on her front lawn and his voice had come to her soft as a summer breeze.

 and powerful arms and legs of a well-tuned athlete.
 "I'll see you in my dreams, hold you in my dreams,"